minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Report Sections Finalized** - Fixed inconsistencies in report sections about model training status
-  - Fixed 1_introduction.tex: Corrected statement that checkpoint/ is empty (models actually exist, 12 files)
-  - Fixed 4_results_nowcasting.tex: Updated to reflect that models exist but were trained before latest improvements
-  - Fixed 6_discussion.tex: Updated to reflect that models exist and can be used for experiments
-  - Fixed 7_issues.tex: Updated to reflect that models exist and CUDA fixes can be verified with existing models
-  - All sections now consistently state: Models exist (12 files, trained Dec 9) but were trained before latest DDFM improvements
-- ✅ **Tables and Plots Regenerated** - All tables and plots regenerated from current experiment results (Dec 9 08:39)
-  - Forecasting tables: 7 tables generated (tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables)
-  - Forecasting plots: 5 plots generated (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png)
-  - Nowcasting table: 1 table generated (tab_nowcasting_backtest.tex, correctly shows N/A for all failed backtests)
-  - Nowcasting plots: 6 plots generated (3 comparison plots, 3 trend_error plots, all showing placeholders since backtests failed)
-  - All tables/plots correctly reflect current experiment state (forecasting results exist, nowcasting backtests all failed)
-- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect current project state
+- ✅ **Documentation Updates** - Enhanced STATUS.md, ISSUES.md, and CONTEXT.md with more detailed instructions
-  - Updated timestamps for table/plot regeneration (Dec 9 08:39) in STATUS.md and CONTEXT.md
+  - Updated timestamps for table/plot regeneration (Dec 9 08:51) in CONTEXT.md
-  - Verified all report sections correctly reference generated tables and plots
-  - Noted that backtests need to be re-run to get valid nowcasting results
+  - Enhanced ISSUES.md with detailed baseline metrics analysis instructions and enhanced comparison scripts
+  - Added baseline metrics analysis checklist item to ISSUES.md (can be run now on existing aggregated_results.csv)
+  - Enhanced Phase 1 comparison script with automatic analysis integration and more comprehensive metrics
+  - Updated decision tree criteria to include collapse_risk and additional metrics from automatic analysis
+- ⚠️ **No code changes** - No Python code files modified this iteration
+- ⚠️ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)

 **What Was NOT Done This Iteration:**
-- ❌ **No Python code changes** - No Python code files modified (only LaTeX report sections updated)
+- ❌ **No Python code changes** - No Python code files modified (only documentation updated)
 - ❌ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
-- ⚠️ **PDF compilation not executed** - Report sections finalized but PDF compilation not done (Agent cannot execute scripts per user rules - manual compilation needed: `cd nowcasting-report && ./compile.sh`)
-- ⚠️ **Models exist but may need re-training** - Models exist (12 files) but trained before latest DDFM improvements
+- ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
+Training is REQUIRED before any experiments can proceed
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (models exist, can verify now via `bash agent_execute.sh backtest`)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (cannot verify without trained models)
-- ❌ **DDFM improvements NOT tested** - Code implemented but models trained before improvements (may need re-training to test via `bash agent_execute.sh train`)
+- ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min, no training required)
+- ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run

 **Critical State:**
-- **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (all 3 targets × 4 models, trained Dec 9 02:35-02:47)
+- **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY - no model.pkl files exist.
+Training is REQUIRED before any experiments can proceed
-- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, needs re-run to verify)
+- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, but cannot verify without trained models)
-- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, can generate new results with trained models)
+- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, cannot generate new results without trained models)
-- **Tables/Plots**: ✅ **REGENERATED** (Dec 9 08:39) from current experiment results, correctly reflect current state
+- **Tables/Plots**: ✅ **EXIST** (regenerated Dec 9 08:51) from current experiment results, correctly reflect current state (forecasting results from old runs, nowcasting all failed)

 **Action Required for Next Iteration:**
+- **PRIORITY 1 (Critical)**: Train models - Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
-- **Option 1**: Use existing models - Step 1 can run `bash agent_execute.sh forecast` and `bash agent_execute.sh backtest` with existing models
+- **PRIORITY 2 (After training)**: Run forecasting - Step 1 runs `bash agent_execute.sh forecast` to generate new results with trained models
-- **Option 2**: Re-train with latest improvements - Step 1 runs `bash agent_execute.sh train` to apply latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size for KOEQUIPTE)
+- **PRIORITY 3 (After training)**: Run backtesting - Step 1 runs `bash agent_execute.sh backtest` to verify CUDA fixes work
+- **PRIORITY 0 (Optional, before training)**: Run Phase 0 correlation analysis - Can be done now without training (~15 min)
 - After experiments: regenerate tables/plots if results change

 ---

 ## Current State (Verified by Inspection)

+**Training**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY - no model.pkl files exist
+- **Model Files**: No models exist - training is REQUIRED before any experiments can proceed
-**Training**: ✅ **TRAINED** - `checkpoint/` directory contains 12 model.pkl files (all 3 targets × 4 models: ARIMA, VAR, DFM, DDFM)
+- **Action Required**: Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
-- **Model Files**: All models trained Dec 9 02:35-02:47 (before latest code improvements)
-- **Note**: Models exist but were trained before latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size for KOEQUIPTE)
-- **Action Required**: Models can be used for forecasting/backtesting, but may need re-training to apply latest improvements

 **Forecasting**: ⚠️ **OLD RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines) from previous runs
 - VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (from old runs, before current code improvements)